mjsamberg/courses/courses/dlprograms/devices/9_homeaccess.md

 Targeted at ISPs, North Carolina [GREAT Grants](https://www.ncbroadband.gov/grants/other-resources/great-grant-state) provide funding for providers to serve hard-to-reach areas in North Carolina.
 This can offset the significant cost of building out infrastructure for rural areas.

 ## Emerging Solutions
 New technologies, such as [Citizens Broadband Radio Service (CBRS)][13] will allow independent providers to set up small-scale private cellular towers that can cover larger areas than traditional wifi at a lower cost.
 When realized, a school district could build out a small cellular network originating from each school in the district that could cover large swaths of the district with private cellular data coverage for student use at relatively low cost.
 [SpaceX's StarLink][14] program will be up and running in North America by late 2020, and can provide cable modem-like speeds anywhere via satellite at a price point similar to traditional wireline Internet services.
 While SpaceX's solution won't provide a solution for families that can't afford Internet, it will revolutionize access for families with geographical restrictions on their Internet access.
+[Read more about this work from EdNC](https://www.ednc.org/hyde-county-two-new-solutions-age-old-problem-internet-broadband/).

 ## Computers
 In schools that don't send devices home with students, Internet access is only half of the problem - students still need a device to connect to the Internet.
 Some districts are turning to donations and setting computers up using Neverware or Ubermix.
 [The Kramden Institute][15], located in Durham, will provide free computers to families in need across North Carolina along with training and technical support.
 Some districts are purchasing [Raspberry Pi ][16]computers, which are now powerful enough to use day-to-day as a web browsing device.
 These devices can plug in to any computer and the all-in cost is typically under $75.